 Controlling Internal and External Parasites in U.S. Dogs1

-Administer year-round broad-spectrum parasite control with efficacy against heartworm, intestinal parasites, and fleas, particularly those with zoonotic potential.
+Administer year-round broad-spectrum parasite control with efficacy against heartworm, instestinal parasites and fleas.

 - Conduct annual physical examination with complete history.